Three robbers, citizen killed in Karachi incidents

 On being informed, police reached the spot and started investigation after sending the dead bodies to hospital.
 The citizen was identified as Syed Zubair.

-In the second incident in Gulshan Iqbal, two suspected robbers were killed in an encounter with police whereas their one accomplice was arrested after being injured in the encounter.
+In the second incident in Gulshan-e-Iqbal, two suspected robbers were killed in an encounter with police whereas their accomplice was arrested after being injured in the encounter.

-Police seized weapons and a stolen bike and started investigation after shifting the dead bodied to hospital.
+Police seized weapons and a stolen bike and started investigation after shifting the dead bodies to hospital.

 In the third incident in North Nazimabad, a bandit was arrested after an encounter with police whereas his accomplice escaped.
 Police seized arms and looted valuables from the arrested bandit.